Candida Martinelli's Italophile Site

 Others say the pregnancies were a plot

-by Henry's mistress, Diane, to keep Caterina in maternity confinement for years and
+by Henry's mistress, Diane, to keep the young Caterina in maternity confinement for years and

 years so Diane and Henry II could run the country together.
 This plot